ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

     2. Create the “.war” package for Tomee
        1. `mvn package`
        2. NOTE:  The first time this is performed, it will take a few minutes to gather up all the required packages from the internet
        3. This process will create a “golfsim.war” file in the “target” directory.
-That file will then have to be “deployed” into tomee by using the manager console at `http://<Name-or-IP-address-of-Pi-with-Tomee>:8080/manager/html`
+That file will then have to be “deployed” into tomee.
+       4. Usually, you can just manually move the .war file into place and Tomee should pick it up.
+Wait 30 seconds or so after doing this to give Tomee a moment to see the new war file and deploy it.
+For example,
+          1. `cd /opt/tomee/webapps`
+          2. `sudo cp ~/Dev/WebAppDev/target/golfsim.war .`
-       4. Your browser should have a window titled “Tomcat Web Application Manager”.
+       5. Alternatively, you can use the Tomee management app to deploy.
+To do so, open the manager console at `http://<Name-or-IP-address-of-Pi-with-Tomee>:8080/manager/html`  Your browser should have a window titled “Tomcat Web Application Manager”.
 You may have to use the default login of tomcat/tomcat
-       5. Copy the .war file to a place that is visible on the computer from where your browser is logged into the tomee console.
+       6. Copy the .war file to a place that is visible on the computer from where your browser is logged into the tomee console.
-       6. Select “Choose File” in the section in the Tomee manager console labeled “WAR file to deploy”.
+       7. Select “Choose File” in the section in the Tomee manager console labeled “WAR file to deploy”.
 Select the .war file and then wait a moment until it’s name is displayed.
 Then push the “Deploy” button.
-       7. In a moment, the “golfsim” app should show up on the list.
+       8. In a moment, the “golfsim” app should show up on the list.
 Click it.
-       8. If you get a “HTTP Status 404 – Not Found” error, try:
+       9. If you get a “HTTP Status 404 – Not Found” error, try:
           1. `cd /opt/tomee/webapps`
           2. `sudo chmod -R 777 golfsim`
           3. `sudo systemctl restart tomee`  (the first error will ‘stick’ otherwise)
-       9. Alternatively, you can just manually move the .war file into place and Tomee should pick it up.
-Wait 30 seconds or so after doing this to give Tomee a moment to see the new war file and deploy it.
-          1. `cd /opt/tomee/webapps`
-          2. `sudo cp ~/Dev/WebAppDev/target/golfsim.war .`
-       10. Confirm you can see the PiTrac GUI by entering the following into your browser:
+       10. However you deploy the app, confirm you can see the PiTrac GUI by entering the following into your browser:
            1. `http://<The-Pi-2-name-or-IP>:8080/golfsim/monitor?config_filename=%2Fhome%2Fmleary%2FLM_Shares%2FWebShare%2Fgolf_sim_config.json`
        11. You should see the PiTrac GUI